-- Enabling the conduct of engagement quality control-reviews, 15 other types of engagement reviews 16 and monitoring activities under the firm's system of quality management inspections in accordance with SQC 1 17 or national requirements that are at least as demanding, 18 - Enabling the conduct of external inspections in accordance with applicable legal, regulatory or other requirements.
+- Assisting members of the engagement team responsible for supervision to direct and supervise the audit work, and to discharge their review responsibilities in accordance with SSA 220 (Revised). - Enabling the engagement team to be accountable for its work. - Retaining a record of matters of continuing significance to future audits. - Enabling the conduct of engagement quality eontrol reviews, 15 other types of engagement reviews 16 and monitoring activities under the firm's system of quality management inspections in accordance with SSQC 1 17 or national requirements that are at least as demanding.
+18

+- Enabling the conduct of external inspections in accordance with applicable legal, regulatory or other requirements.